tarunkumar910/packet_sniffing/README.md

 ## Working
 - Packet Capture: The script listens to packets on the specified network interface using Scapy.
 - HTTP Monitoring: It checks for HTTP requests in the captured packets and extracts URLs.
-- Keyword Detection: Analyzes packet payloads for sensitive keywords such as username or password.
+- Keyword Detection: Analyzes packet payloads for sensitive keywords such as `username` or `password`.
-- Formatted Output: The tool displays captured data with styled and color-coded formatting using the Rich library.
+- Formatted Output: The tool displays captured data with styled and color-coded formatting using the `Rich` library.

+---

+## Future Enhancements
+- Add support for saving intercepted data to a file (CSV or JSON).
+- Implement HTTPS packet decryption (with proper permissions).
+- Expand keyword detection with a customizable list of terms.
+- Add multi-threading for more efficient packet processing.
+- Include support for analyzing non-HTTP protocols (e.g., FTP, DNS).

+---

+## Disclaimer
+This tool is for educational purposes only.
+Unauthorized packet capturing or intercepting network traffic without proper consent is illegal.
+Ensure you have permission to monitor any network you use this tool on.
+Use responsibly.